Learn important information about waste disposal in the Town of Sedgewick, including recycling and compost information.

 - Statistics have shown that rain water is the best alternative for watering flowers, gardens and household plants.
 The water is natural, as there is no chlorination or treatment processes.

-- Remember that rain water is not safe for human consumption.
+- PLEASE Remember that rain water is not safe for human consumption.

 Flagstaff Regional Landfill: